J.D., Howard University School of Law The Barrister, Managing Editor

-Kareine Johnson is the Staff Attorney for Legal Aid’s Intake and Volunteer Programs.
+Kareine Johnson is the Senior Staff Attorney for Legal Aid’s Intake and Volunteer Programs.
 In this capacity, Kareine supervises the day to day operations of Legal Aid’s Intake Program as well as oversees the selection and training of interns and volunteer attorneys in the Volunteer Program.
 Additionally, she serves as a liaison between Legal Aid and other legal services organizations in D.C. in an effort to enhance the quality of the services that Legal Aid provides.

 Prior to joining Legal Aid in February 2017, Kareine was a Staff Attorney in the Children and Family Law (CAFL) Division at the Committee for Public Counsel Services (CPCS) in Boston, Massachusetts where she represented children and indigent parents in child welfare matters.
 At CPCS, she co-founded and managed the Boston CAFL Internship Program, and was a member of the Hiring Committee within the Diversity and Inclusion Group (DIG), the agency-wide diversity advisory group.